NHSDigital/dtos-service-insights/docs/user-guides/Set_up_local_database.md

 ## Going forward

-Going forward, to start up your podman container you will just need to start the podman virtual machine and start your container.
+Going forward, to start up your Podman container you will just need to start the Podman virtual machine and start your container.

 ```shell
 podman machine start